acoadmarmon/covid-autoencoder-cv/README.md

 * The images have no standard regarding image size (the dimensions of the smallest image in the dataset are 104×153 while the largest images are 484×416).
 * The dataset also lacks standardization regarding the contrast of the images.

+## Methodology

+We propose an unsupervised learning approach that can be tied back to existing metadata, like mortality, age, BMI, COVID / Non-COVID etc. To accomplish this, we will train an Autoencoder model to create a low-dimensional representation of each image (Bank et al. 2020), and then use different clustering methods to determine optimal groupings for these images based on their encoding (Song et al. 2013)(Guo et al. 2017).
+Once these groups are instantiated, we can then associate image metadata to each cluster to determine whether there are statistically significant attributes tied to specific clusters.
+If it could be proven that attributes like mortality rate or success with intubation are linked to certain clusters, that information could be incredibly valuable for clinical outcomes.
+Also, although we have limited prognosis labels, we will also determine autoencoder performance by trying to classify the image based on the encoding using fully connected layers.

+We also train a ResNet-18 model on the existing labels to compare results against the Autoencoder approach as well as the previous work performed on this dataset: <i>A large dataset of real patients CT scans for SARS-CoV-2 identification</i> (Soares et al. 2020).

 ## Preprocessing
 We employ many standard methods to image pre-processing as described in the literature, including image normalization (using z-scores of image pixels), reshaping to a standard image size, and augmenting the training dataset to promote model generalization (Silva et al. 2020).
 In particular, random horizontal flipping and color jitter is ideal for our training dataset because it changes the CT images, but maintains the general standard structure.
 See the images below to get an intuition for how this image processing pipeline works.
 The second and third images are also horizontally flipped.